 RTLS, as the name denotes, provides location tracking in real-time.
 Like RFID tracking, RTLS is ideal for use in hospitals and healthcare settings where every second counts.

 Both RFID and RTLS asset tracking allow users to locate their equipment and assets, but each technology delivers data in different ways.
 Below we highlight some of the main differences between the two asset tracking methods.

 An RFID chip sends radio signals to a reader every few seconds, while an RTLS tag operates on Bluetooth and/or WiFi capabilities.
 The mode of communication determines the consistency of the signal each tag emits.

-Some RTLS companies, like the one Altus offers, use Bluetooth Low Energy sensor technology to tag and track all hospital assets at once, providing an around-the-clock signal that gives real-time location information.
+Some RTLS companies use Bluetooth Low Energy sensor technology to tag and track all hospital assets at once, providing an around-the-clock signal that gives real-time location information.
 While RFID tags offer nearly real-time data, the signal isn’t constant like in RTLS tags.

 RTLS provides certainty-based location services with clinical-grade visibility.
 By combining software products, RTLS healthcare technology compensates for weaknesses that exist when a single tracking software or hardware is used –– like in RFID tracking.